 Topical treatments

-There are a bunch of topical and prescription treatments on the market that can aid in fading pigmentation on the skin like freckles.
+There are a bunch of topical and medical treatments on the market that can aid in fading pigmentation on the skin like freckles.

-If you want to fade the appearance of freckles, take our online consult and Software's team of health practitioners will create a tailored treatment that works for your skin type.
+Software's pigmentation treatment uses a customised treatment to fade dark spots, melasma and hyperpigmentation.
+If you want to fade the appearance of freckles, take our online consult and Software's team of practitioners will create a tailored treatment that works for your skin type.

 Photo credit: Getty Images